Cherreads

 That should have been the end of it.

-Now they had an analyst circling them.
+Now they had a spectator.

-He had a feeling Kang Sora was going to become much harder to ignore.
+Sooner or later, Kang Sora was going to become much harder to ignore.